-A missionary preached to a group of Indians, telling them that Jesus Christ, God in human flesh, had voluntarily died for their sins.
-The old Indian chief was very moved by Christ’s sacrifice and decided to do something for the Lord Jesus.
-So he rose to his feet, walked up to the missionary, laid his tomahawk at the missionary’s feet, and said, “Chief give his tomahawk to Jesus.”
-Then he went back and sat down.
+A Christian missionary preached to a tribe of Native Americans, telling them that Jesus Christ, who was God in human flesh, had voluntarily died for their sins.
+The tribe’s elderly Chief was very moved by Christ’s sacrifice and decided to do something for the Lord Jesus.
+He rose to his feet, walked up to the missionary, laid his tomahawk at the missionary’s feet, and said in broken English, “Chief give his tomahawk to Jesus.”
+Then he went and sat back down.

-The missionary, sensing that the Holy Spirit was working on the chief, started preaching again.
-This time he told the Indians that God, in giving us Jesus, had given us His absolute best.
-The chief listened carefully, considered the matter, and then walked forward again, this time carrying his blanket.
+The missionary, sensing that the Holy Spirit was working on the Chief, started preaching again.
+This time he told the tribe that God, in giving us Jesus, had given us His absolute best.
+The Chief listened carefully, considered the matter, and then walked forward again, this time carrying his blanket.
 He laid the blanket at the missionary’s feet and said, “Chief give his blanket to Jesus.”

-But that still wasn’t the response the missionary was seeking, and so he started preaching again.
-He told the Indians how Jesus, even though He was rich in heaven, had become poor for us by being born in a manger, living a humble life, and dying by way of a cruel, humiliating cross.
-This compelled the chief to leave the meeting, go get his horse, bring the animal to the missionary, and say, “Chief give his horse to Jesus.”
+Still, however, that wasn’t the response the missionary was seeking, and so he started preaching again.
+He told the tribe how Jesus, even though He was rich in heaven, had become poor for us by being born in a manger, living a humble life, and dying by way of a cruel, humiliating cross.
+This compelled the Chief to leave the meeting, go get his horse, bring the animal to the missionary, and say, “Chief give his horse to Jesus.”